RoselaMaeGallardo/CSE15L-Week1-LabReport/index.md

 **Share an example of using the command with no arguments.**
 ![Image](Screen Shot 2024-04-10 at 9.37.19 PM.png) <br>
-The current directory before `ls` command is `/Users/roselag` (absolute path); when `ls` was called, it just listed the directories and files inside of the current working directory.
+The current working directory before `ls` command is `/Users/roselag` (absolute path); when `ls` was called, it just listed the directories and files inside of the current working directory.
+Since there is no specific argument given, it just listed the files and directories inside of the current working directory.
 This is not an error.
 <br>
 <br>

 **Share an example of using the command with a path to a directory as an argument.**
 ![Image](Screen Shot 2024-04-10 at 9.38.00 PM.png) <br>
-The current working directory before the `ls` command is `/Users/roselag` (absolute path); when `ls cse15l-lab-reports` was called, it listed the contents of `cse15l-lab-reports` because `cse15l-lab-reports` exists in the current working directory.
+The current working directory before the `ls` command is `/Users/roselag` (absolute path); when `ls cse15l-lab-reports` was called, it listed the contents of `cse15l-lab-reports` because we specified to list the contents of `cse15l-lab-reports` and `cse15l-lab-reports` exists in the current working directory with that `ls` command with `cse15l-lab-reports`as an argument .
 This is not an error.
 <br>
 <br>